 - Interchange-plus: This is generally the recommended model for most business types.
 Processors charge wholesale fees and markups separately and itemize them clearly on your statements, providing complete transparency.
 Markups usually include both a percentage and a per-transaction amount, but you know exactly what you are paying for.

-When you’re looking for a new provider, there are several ancillary fees that you should ask about, some of which you should be able to get waived:
+When you’re looking for a new provider of payment processing, there are several other fees that you should ask about, some of which you should be able to get waived:

 - Annual fees: Aside from the monthly fee for subscription models, these fees should be waived.